canstar

 KEY POINTS

-• The colour of your car can affect the cost of your car insurance premiums.
+• The colour of your car could be saving you 12% on your insurance premiums.

 • White and lighter coloured cars are generally the cheapest to insure.